suleimana/sjsws/README.md

 -  MAC OS X El Capitan (v10.11.2)
 -  Ubuntu 14.04.3 LTS

-However, the script is simple and does not inclde any special libraries, so it will proboplly wrok fine in most *nix systems.
+However, the script is simple and does not include any special libraries, so it will probably work fine in most *nix systems.
 TODO List
 --------
 Here are the list of tasks that should be included next: